IngeniiCode/AvMet/README.md

 ### Optional parameters
 Optional extra parameters where can be in any order after the database

- * keep - This will leave the uncompressed DB (other artifact files are still cleaned up).
+* keep - do not remove extracted db.

+...Leave the uncompressed DB (other artifact files are still cleaned up).
 If the original file was not compressed, database is  not removed so flag is not required.

- * scrub - Traverse the <traffic> table, and remove events that do not fit the expected progression for a specific contact.
+* scrub - cleanup *traffic* table before reporting

+...Traverse the __traffic__ table, and remove events that do not fit the expected progression for a specific contact.
 This removes transient bad that has been seen in majority live database samples

- * condense -  Traverse the <traffic> table, and remove events have identical Altitude, Speed within a specific contact's dataset, this can condense the database by 40% to 75%   (11-OCT-2017 disabled due to bug)
+* condense - remove similar events to save space

+...Traverse the __traffic__ table, and remove events have identical Altitude, Speed within a specific contact's dataset, this can condense the database by 40% to 75%   (11-OCT-2017 disabled due to bug)

- * usetemp - When extracting a database from SQL, write to a local temp file.
-This is most useful when the source database is compressed and on a remote or temporary device:  output file will be  ./sqlite-stratux-temp
+* usetemp - use a local scratch/temp db file
+...When extracting a database from SQL, write to a local temp file.
+This is most useful when the source database is compressed and on a  remote or temporary device:  output file will be  **./sqlite-stratux-temp**

- * verbose - Report more detailed scrubbing activity
+ * verbose - increase progress reporting
+...Report more details on processing activity.
+Warning, it can be VERY verbose when processing very dirty __traffic__ tables

 Release Notes
 =============

 ### 12-OCT-2017
-Refactored reporting process, added String formatting templates, cut about 20 lines of code by doing this.
-Updated outout looks like this:
+Refactor of reporting process, added String formatting templates, cut about 20 lines of code by doing this.
+Updated output looks like this:

 	Start: 2017-10-08 08:07:00.572 +0000 UTC
 	-----------------------------------------